TheProfitPilgrim/mf_research_reports/reports/Report mf_category_analysis.md

 | 10.00                  | 3340.95     | 8.29        | 8.99        | 16.01       | -       | -       | -        |
 | 25.00                  | 9381.27     | 6.66        | 6.16        | 11.36       | -       | -       | -        |
 | 50.00                  | 6526.33     | 5.57        | 4.19        | 6.43        | 4.02    | -       | -        |

-* Most of the funds are new so its taking

 ### Picking the top 6-month toppers